-From its source high in the Swiss Alps, The Rhine follows the border of France before continuing its journey across Germany and into the Netherlands, where it discharges into the North Sea.
-Running a course of over 760 miles, it is one of Europe’s most famous and picturesque rivers and has long been a vital trade link and historically, formed a large part of the inland frontier of the Roman Empire.
+From its source high in the Swiss Alps, The Rhine follows the border of France before continuing its journey across Germany and into the Netherlands, where it empties into the North Sea.
+Running a course of over 760-miles, it is one of Europe’s most famous and picturesque rivers and has long been a vital trade link and historically formed a large part of the inland frontier of the Roman Empire.
 Indeed, any voyage along the Rhine will reward cruisers with ample opportunities to view a large number of castles and historic sites which evoke its memorable past.
-Though a number of itineraries include visits to Dutch and Swiss cities, the most popular portion of the river is Germany’s Middle Rhine, where the World Heritage Site Rhine Valley gives way to a host of ancient sites, quant towns and areas of stunning natural beauty.
+Though a number of itineraries include visits to Dutch and Swiss cities, the most popular portion of the river is Germany’s Middle Rhine, where the World Heritage Site Rhine Valley gives way to a host of ancient sites, quaint towns and areas of stunning natural beauty.

 Koblenz, where the Rhine is joined by the Moselle, is another popular port of call, and home to over 2,000 years of history.
-The Deutshes Eck marks the point where the two rivers join and is one of the area’s most popular attractions, while on the Rhine’s East bank lies Festung Ehrenbreitstein, an imposing fortress which is the perfect place to explore if you find yourself with a little more time.
+The Deutsches Eck marks the point where the two rivers join, one of the area’s most popular attractions.
+While on the Rhine’s East bank lies Festung Ehrenbreitstein, an imposing fortress which is the perfect place to explore if you find yourself with a little more time.
 The city itself meanwhile, is home to a host of other historic sites.

 Heidelberg and Speyer